 First, let me say that I am by no means the expert on Guild guitars.
 That honor goes to Hans Moust, author of the excellent book entitled The Guild Guitar Book.
-Most of what I’ve learned about Guild pickups, I attribute to Hans helping me via email and through forum posts.
+Much of what I’ve learned about Guild pickups, I attribute to Hans helping me via email and through forum posts.
 If you’d like to learn more about Guild guitars, I heartily recommend that you pick up a copy of his book.

 First, most all Guild HB1s will have “Guild Made in USA” engraved into the base of the pickup.
 Most of the vintage samples will also have a date, which may look like it was scratched in by hand, or with a rotary engraving tool.
 If you see this, then you’re in luck, because unless someone went to great lengths to make a fake (which I’ve never seen), then you’ve got yourself a vintage HB1.
 The date will likely confirm that the pickups are from the ’70s or ’80s.
-If there isn’t a date, it’s not the end of the world.
-I’ve seen some where the date was so faint that at first glance, I thought it wasn’t there.
+Not all vintage HB1s have this date, and I’ve seen some where the date was so faint that at first glance thatI thought it wasn’t there.

-So in a nutshell, if the pickups look like the ones I’ve shown in this section, then they are vintage HB1s.
+In a nutshell, if the pickups look like the ones I’ve shown in this section, then they are vintage HB1s.
 Naturally, there is an exception to the rule.
 Until recently, I never knew this, but again, Hans set me straight when I bought a guitar and went online telling the world that it didn’t have HB1s.

 Seymour Duncan SD1